VendelinFilip/MBLS207-Tutorial-5/02-Information_content.md

 <ol type="a" start="5">
   <li>Assume that the previous alignment starts with the first position of a codon.
 Give a biological explanation for some positions being more conserved than others.</li>
   <li>Below you can see a different sequence alignment snippet.
 What is the consensus sequence of this alignment?
 Take as consensus sequence one that can represent simultaneously all of the sequences in the alignment.
-What is the reverse complement of the consensus sequence?
+What is the <strong>reverse</strong> complement of the consensus sequence?
 Hint: find the single-letter code for DNA sequences online.</li>
 </ol>

 ```fasta